Yuvaraj0001/EVA7_Assignments/Session 5/README.md

 ## Step 3: Batch normalization, dropout and GAP
 #### Target
 1. Set the architecture to reduce the parameters under 10k
-2. Add Global Average pooling and add one more layer after that to increase the performance
+2. Add Batch normalization, dropout and GAP to increase the performance

 #### Result
 1. No of Parameters - 9k